Click here to Skip to main content

 }

-So what Cinch does is to provide a Unit Test Cinch.IMessageBoxService service implementation which allows the Unit Test to enque response Func<CustomDialogResults> (which are after all just delegates), which allows us to provide callback code that will be called by the ViewModel code.
+So what Cinch does is to provide a Unit Test Cinch.IMessageBoxService service implementation which allows the Unit Test to enqueue the response Func<CustomDialogResults> (which are after all just delegates), which allows us to provide callback code that will be called by the ViewModel code.
 This allows us to do whatever the hell we want in the enqueued callback Func<CustomDialogResults>, as supplied by the unit tests.

 This diagram may help to explain this concept a bit better.

-So what happens is that the unit test enques all the responses that are required by using Func<CustomDialogResults> (which are the callback delegates) which are then called from the Unit Test implementation of the Cinch.IMessageBoxService service implementation.
+So what happens is that the unit test enqueues all the responses that are required by using Func<CustomDialogResults> (which are the callback delegates) which are then called from the Unit Test implementation of the Cinch.IMessageBoxService service implementation.

-Here is an example of what the Unit Test implementation of the Cinch.IMessageBoxService service implementation looks like for a ShowYesNo() Cinch.IMessageBoxService service implementation method call.
+Here is an example of what the Unit test implementation of the Cinch.IMessageBoxService service implementation looks like for a ShowYesNo() Cinch.IMessageBoxService service implementation method call:

 /// <summary>